rocky-linux/documentation/docs/guides/security/firewalld.md

 firewall-cmd --zone trusted --add-service=ssh --permanent
 ```

-But what if on this server you also have an intranet that is accessible to only the IP blocks assigned to your organization?
+But what if, on this server, you also have an intranet that is accessible to only the IP blocks assigned to your organization?
 Would you now apply the "internal" zone to that rule?
-The author's preference is to create a zone that deals with the admin users' IPs (those allowed to secure-shell into the server).
+The author prefers to create a zone that deals with the admin users' IPs (those allowed to secure-shell into the server).

 ### Adding zones